microsoft/CromwellOnAzure/docs/managing-your-workflow.md

 To start a WDL workflow, go to your Cromwell on Azure Storage account associated with your host VM.
 In the `workflows` container, place the trigger JSON file in the "new" virtual directory (note: virtual directories do not exist on their own, they are just part of a blob's name).
 This initiates a Cromwell workflow, and returns a workflow ID that is appended to the trigger JSON file name and transferred to the "inprogress" directory in the `workflows` container.<br/>

-This can be done programatically using the [Azure Storage SDKs](https://azure.microsoft.com/en-us/downloads/), or manually via the [Azure Portal](https://portal.azure.com) or [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).
+This can be done programmatically using the [Azure Storage SDKs](https://azure.microsoft.com/en-us/downloads/), or manually via the [Azure Portal](https://portal.azure.com) or [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).

 ### Via the Azure Portal
 ![Select a blob to upload from the portal](screenshots/newportal.PNG)<br/>